The congressman who resurrected the Republican health care bill held a townhall. It was brutal.

 The tone of Rep. Tom MacArthur's Wednesday town hall in South Jersey was established early on.
 The venue was packed, the crowd tense, and, after a series interruptions from the audience, the Republican congressman, whose amendment to the House health care bill is the cornerstone of the House Obamacare repeal bill, asked the room for respect.
 From somewhere in the crowd a man shouted, "Can I be disrespectful on behalf of all the people you're gonna kill?"

 Things proceeded apace from there.
 When MacArthur began taking questions at 6:30 p.m., hundreds of constituents were still outside, unable to fit inside the crammed rec center.
 When the town hall wrapped up, it was 11:30.
-The outrage never seemed to let up; in a district that went for Donald Trump last November by seven points, MacArthur faced a firehose of questions (and heckling) from residents who feared for their lives and those of their loved ones, and who held New Jersey Republican and his colleagues responsible.
+The outrage never seemed to let up; in a district that went for Donald Trump last November by 7 points, MacArthur faced a firehose of questions (and heckling) from residents who feared for their lives and those of their loved ones, and who held the New Jersey Republican and his colleagues responsible.

 Questioner, choking up, says his wife died of brain cancer two months ago.
 "I sell insurance...I know exactly what a risk pool is."— Tim Murphy (@timothypmurphy) May 11, 2017

 He heard from a woman (and her sister) who had suffered from drug addiction and was worried about choosing between her health and her rent.
-He heard from a 17-year-old who wanted to know—"yes or no"—whether the Republican bill would allow an insurer to treat rape as a pre-existing condition.
-(He said he would not describe rape as a pre-existing condition and that "this bill does not allow discrimination in insurance based on that," although it indirectly makes such a scenario possible.)
+He heard from a 17-year-old who wanted to know—"yes or no"—whether the Republican bill would allow an insurer to treat rape as a preexisting condition.
+(He said he would not describe rape as a preexisting condition and that "this bill does not allow discrimination in insurance based on that," although it indirectly makes such a scenario possible.)
 A man whose wife died of brain cancer two months ago told MacArthur he knew "high-risk pools" included in the amendment were a sham solution because he himself worked in the insurance industry.

 Next questioner tells MacArthur "this is your bill."
 Before MacArthur can respond, everyone with a pre-existing condition stands up.— Tim Murphy (@timothypmurphy) May 10, 2017

-One of the night's most intense moments came at about the three hour mark, from a constituent of MacArthur's named Geoff.
-Like others in the audience, he noted that MacArthur had initially opposed the Affordable Health Care Act in March, at the time indicating that it was too complicated and would take more time to do properly, but had subsequently offered the amendment that allows states to waive the prohibition against insurers charging more for people with pre-existing conditions.
+One of the night's most intense moments came at about the three-hour mark, from a constituent of MacArthur's named Geoff.
+Like others in the audience, he noted that MacArthur had initially opposed the Affordable Health Care Act in March, at the time indicating that it was too complicated and would take more time to do properly, but had subsequently offered the amendment that allows states to waive the prohibition against insurers charging more for people with preexisting conditions.

 Geoff: Everyone that is gonna be losing from this you have not addressed.
 I don't get any return phone calls.
 If I ever fax or email I get a form letter that informs me about what I contacted you about and why you can't do anything about it because it's still in committee.
 You look forward to taking my opinions into consideration.
 You have not taken my opinions into consideration.
 "Too complicated, it's not gonna get done in months."
 Three.
 Weeks.